ManatiCR/manati_base_config/README.md

 # Manatí Base Config Module

-This module is used **only to import and enable the config** from the contrib modules used by Manatí.
+This module is used **only to import and enable custom config** of contrib modules used by Manatí.
 This module should be used along with the [Bloom](https://github.com/ManatiCR/bloom) profile.

 ## How to use it?